In Short

 If the courts or Tribunal make a judgment in your favour and the debtor still does not pay you, you can apply to the Court to take further action to enforce the judgment debt.
 In particular, if:

-• you know the debtor owns property, you can apply for a charging order to make it difficult for them to sell that property until the debt is paid;
+- you know the debtor owns the property, you can apply for a charging order to make it difficult for them to sell that property until the debt is paid;

 Most Effective Options

-Statutory demands and bankruptcy notices are commonly seen as the most effective enforcement options.
-If a debtor ignores one of these notices for a certain time period, you will be able to apply to the court to:
+Statutory demands and bankruptcy notices are common and effective enforcement options.
+If a debtor ignores one of these notices for a specific time period, you will be able to apply to the court to:

-The end result for both will will be the Court appointing a professional to sell the debtors assets and distribute the remaining money to all creditors, including you.
-Bankruptcy notices and statutory demands are therefore seen as the most effective enforcement tools, because they are risky to ignore and provide a strong incentive to respond.
+If an application is successful, the result for both will be the Court appointing a professional to sell the debtor’s assets and distribute the remaining money to all creditors, including you.
+Therefore, bankruptcy notices and statutory demands are effective enforcement tools because they are risky to ignore and provide a strong incentive to respond.

 General Considerations

-Before you consider suing, you will need to do a cost/benefit analysis.
-Consider the following:
+Before you consider court proceedings, you will need to do a cost/benefit analysis.
+Consider whether:

-• does the debtor have money to pay you back?
-When a debtor becomes insolvent or bankrupt, they may not be able to satisfy the debt;
+- the debtor has money to pay you back; if they are insolvent or bankrupt, they may not be able to satisfy the debt;

-• if the matter is disputed, do you have evidence to support you claim?
-If not, your claim may be unsuccessful and you could end up with high legal bills; and
+- if the matter is disputed, you have evidence to support your claim and make litigation worth your time; and

 Key Takeaways